tommytracey/Udacity-CarND-Term3/p12-semantic-segmentation/README.md

 ### Future Improvements
 Ultimately, this is a simple approach that works well for this particular data set.
 Trying to extend this model for use on a self-driving car would require some improvements.
 * Train on more robust data set such as [Cityscapes](https://www.cityscapes-dataset.com/).
-* Add augmentation to generate more and more diverse training examples.
+* Add augmentation script to generate additional training examples and a greater variety of samples.
 * Freeze model to improve performance.
 * Add ability to take video as direct input.